open-infrastructure-labs/openinfralabs-website/src/pages/index.md

       image: /img/svg/test.svg
       details: Integrated testing of all the necessary to provide a complete use case
     - title: Documentation
-      details: Documentation of operational and funcional gaps required to run upstream projects in a production environment
+      details: Documentation of operational and functional gaps required to run upstream projects in a production environment
       image: /img/svg/docs.svg
     - title: Share repositories
       details: Shared code repositories for operational tooling and the "glue" code that is often written indenpently by users